 Call the real estate body in your area

-Yup, good ol’Google.
-The quickest way to find a realtor is to do a search on Google and see who comes up.
+Yup, good old Google.
+The quickest way to find a real estate agent is to do a search on Google and see who comes up.

 Since we are talking about Google…

-Steps For Chosing A Realtor
+Steps For Choosing A Real Estate Agent

 Come up with a list:

 Once you have a shortlist of real estate agents you may want to work with, send the potential candidates an email that addresses who you are and what you are looking for.
 Make sure they are an expert in your desired area, there is a difference between city vs. country living.

 We have a whole email template in our first-time home buying guide.
 This guide can help you walk through the agent interview process and comes with an agent interview worksheet so you know what to ask and what answers to look for.

 What happens after you find a good real estate agent?

 When you finally settle on a good real estate agent you will be asked to sign a contract with them.
 This will enable the real estate agent to act on your behalf.
 The contract is usually called an “exclusive buyer agency agreement” and it will outline the length of the contract.
 The terms of the contract and the services the real estate agent will provide.
 After that you are set to start looking around for your new home.
 Congrats!